Welcome to

 It can help to think of people in different areas of life:

-Take Them a Meal and Meal Train are both online tools for coordinating the delivery of meals to loved ones.
-They each allow meal providers to sign up for day(s) to deliver food.
+An online tool for coordinating the delivery of meals to loved ones.
+It allows meal providers to sign up for day(s) to deliver food.

 Reviewed: September 2019